Clubs and Leagues: Group Skates

 Empire weekend skates vary quite a bit in distance and pace, depending on who is leading the particular tour.
 It could be a moderate round-trip skate down to the Battery or up to the Cloisters.
 Sometimes it's akin to a Tuesday nighter but at a Wednesday pace, such as a trip over the bridge to Brooklyn and cruising around Red Hook.
 On the most strenuous side might be a skate out to Coney Island for a hot dog or to a skate-friendly restaurant in Sheepshead Bay or even Far Rockaway, with the hardcore skaters returning to Manhattan by skate and the less hardcore taking the subway.

-You can check the Empire calendar to see what may be on the schedule.
-However, announcements of Empire weekend skates are often made with very short notice, sometimes so little that they don't make it onto the calendar.
+You can check the calendar to see what may be on Empire's schedule.
+However, announcements of Empire weekend skates are often made with very short notice, sometimes just a day or two, so don't make it on the calendar.
 But they are almost certain to be announced via the club's Facebook page, so check there regularly if you are interested.

 Empire Special Events